gstsdev/armor-lib/README.md

 The callback that is passed as argument must receive **at least** two parameters: a `Request` object and a `Response` object.

-The `Request` object provides information about the path requested, the search-query parameters, and the **path parameters**.
+The `Request` object provides information about the path requested, the search-query parameters, and the **route parameters**.
 The last name may not sound familiar, but if you are a back-end developer, you might have seen something like this:

 ```php
 $app->get('/path/to/$(section)', function(Request $req, Response $res) {